Skip to main content

 teams are experts in helping to manage pain and many of the symptoms you might experience.
 Management often includes:

-• Medications (from simple painkillers to stronger opioids)
+• pain medications (from simple painkillers to stronger opioids)

-As cancer advances, you have choices about where you receive care:
+As cancer advances, you will usually have choices about where you receive care.

 Options:

-• At home - With support from nurses, GPs, family and other types of carers (e.g. paid nurses)
+• At home - With support from community/ nurses, GPs, family and, if needed, paid carers

-• / unit - Specialized facility, usually for short-term symptom management
+• / unit - Specialised facility, usually for short-term symptom management

 • Aged care facility - If you’re already living there or need ongoing care